 I haven't added any accommodation apps to the list above, mainly because the accommodation booking apps I use are featured in pretty much every other list of the best travel apps.
 I would suggest that you try different ones out and find out which ones work best for you.
 Having said that, these are the accommodation booking apps I personally find useful:

 Most of my booking is done through their app and website, and I've only had good experiences with it.
-Their customer support was fantastic when I accidentally booked a hotel for the wrong date, and they've managed to price-match every time I've found a better price somewhere else.
-Though this is my personal favourite, there are other similar apps which others prefer such as Agoda, Expedia and Hotels.com - I encourage you to find out which one is best for you.
-(I am an affiliate of Booking.com, however they do not compensate me for adding their app here.
-I genuinely find it useful.) iPhone / Android
+Though this is my personal favourite, there are other similar apps such as Agoda, Expedia and Hotels.com - I encourage you to find out which one is best for you.
+Keep in mind that while the rates through these apps are generally some of the cheapest, the rooms may not be as good as booking directly through the hotel's website. iPhone / Android

 This is one I've used less over the past couple of years as I now prefer hotels, but I've had some great experiences the many times I've used it.
 Couchsurfing is a fantastic way to meet people if you're traveling solo, and gives you a chance to get a local's perspective on a place.
 However, you should be aware that Couchsurfing isn't for everyone, and you'll likely have a more difficult time finding a place if you're traveling with others.
 You should also always use caution by reading reviews and talking with the host before you commit to staying at their place. iPhone / Android